 Things to consider

-It can be hard to know if you’re really in labor or not.
+It can be hard to know if you’re really in labor.
 Sometimes your uterus contracts, but labor hasn’t started yet.
 This is called “false labor.”
 These contractions are called Braxton Hicks contractions.
 They can occur as early as the second trimester.
-They are most often felt in the third trimester, if at all.
+However, they are most often felt in the third trimester, if at all.

 Here are some ways you can tell the difference between true labor and false labor.